hbwhyte/alpha_vantage_cryptoJ/README.md

 params can define which symbol to look for, and how many days to compare against (e.g. find the highest price of Ethereum over the past 90 days)
  - Basic CRUD functionality
+ - User registers with email and password at users/registration to get a 7 day JWT.

 ## More Info
 For more information on the Alpha Vantage API, check out https://www.alphavantage.co/documentation/